7 Tips to Learn Easy Spanish With Your iPhone for Free

 If you are in the process of learning Spanish and own an iPhone, try to use it in you favor.
-This handheld powerful mini-computer (a.k.a smart phone) can help you practice basic Spanish while on the go.
+This handheld powerful mini-computer (a.k.a smart phone) can help you learn easy Spanish while on the go.
 Statistics indicate that “the average smartphone owner spends 128 minutes, or over 2 hours, looking at their phones each day.”
 Use some of that time on your iPhone to improve your Spanish.
 Here are some examples of things you can do:

 1. Change your language settings to Spanish